sonalilodha96-debug/share-chat-trending-tags-system/README.md

 * India TV
 * TV9 Bharatvarsh

-These sources tend to reflect fast-moving mass-market conversations earlier than traditional English-first outlets.
+These sources often capture mass-market conversations earlier than English-first outlets.

 ### C. Google Trends (India)

-Google Trends is used as a high-confidence intent signal.
+Google Trends is used as a high-confidence intent signal to identify what users are actively searching for, not just what publishers are covering.

-This helps identify:

-* what users are actively searching for
-* not just what publishers are covering

-Search spikes are treated as strong evidence of emerging momentum.

-### D. YouTube Trending & Creator Signals
+### D. YouTube & Creator Signals

-The system also considers metadata patterns from high-engagement Indian YouTube ecosystems including:
+The system considers signals from Indian YouTube ecosystems including devotional, cricket, entertainment, music, and creator-led content.

-* devotional channels
-* cricket channels
-* entertainment commentary
-* movie/music releases
-* meme and creator culture

-This was important because a large percentage of vernacular internet consumption in India is video-first rather than text-first.
+This was important because a large share of vernacular internet consumption in India is video-first.

 ### E. Regional & Tier-2 Signals

-The system intentionally includes city and region-aware signals from Tier-2 and Tier-3 geographies.
+The system intentionally includes region-aware signals from Tier-2/Tier-3 cities such as Indore, Lucknow, Patna, Surat, Jaipur, Kanpur, and Bhopal.

-Examples:

-* Indore
-* Lucknow
-* Patna
-* Surat
-* Jaipur
-* Kanpur
-* Bhopal

-The rationale behind this is that platforms like ShareChat are heavily driven by hyperlocal identity and regional cultural relevance rather than purely metro-centric internet trends.

-A topic heavily discussed in a regional cluster may matter more to ShareChat users than a globally trending topic with weak local resonance.

 ---